 Schramm’s Farms and Orchards - Jeannette, PA

-This Jeannette farm’s fall festival has a pick your own pumpkin field, play hay and corn stalk maze.
-It is open the last weekend in September through the last weekend in October.
+This Jeannette farm’s fall festival has a pick your own pumpkin field, apple picking, play hay and corn stalk maze.
+It is open October 1st through October 31st.
 There are also pony rides and hay rides.
 The market offers apple cider made from their own apples.
 A family owned and operated farm that has been growing fresh fruits and vegetables in the Pittsburgh area since 1864.
 The address is 1002 Blank Road, Jeannette, PA.
 It is 24 miles east of Pittsburgh.

 Seiple Farms - Bath, PA

 Pick your own pumpkins starting the last weekend in September at this family owned and operated farm since 1889.
+Open most Friday, Saturday and Sunday’s this fall.
 Other activities include an 18 acre cornfield maze, hayrides, pony rides, a haunted barn and farm animals.
 The address is 5761 Nor Bath Boulevard, Bath, PA.
 The farm is 10 miles northeast of Allentown.

 Shady Brook Farm - Yardley, PA